-In rail applications, the PANDOSCOPE measures geotechnical and geophysical aspects of the track bed and provides pseudo-continuous track monitoring with the following outcomes:
+In rail applications, the PANDOSCOPE® measures geotechnical aspects of the track bed and can provide the following outcomes:

 - Layer characterisation for ballast and formation (identification, thickness, water content (qualitative), estimation of the soil grain size distribution and ballast condition (ballast fouling) assessment)

 - Mechanical information: cone resistance (direct measurement) or CBR or other parameters with correlations

 PANDOSCOPY is typically done by rail asset managers / infrastructure managers on the existing rail track network with a view to prioritising and allocating rehabilitation efforts and funding only to the sections that require priority attention whilst minimizing track downtime.
 This is to maintain the current usage requirements or accommodate increases in safety, train frequency, speed and load.
 The PANDOSCOPE® data helps them optimise the track maintenance and track renewal strategy.
 Sometimes, PANDOSCOPE® testing is combined with network Ground Penetrating Radar (GPR) data to provide more information in problem areas.

 The PANDOSCOPE® also provides engineering services with reliable geotechnical data for track design purposes.
 The knowledge of mechanical and physical properties of existing formation (subgrade and sub ballast layers) is very important for the future track design.